William H. Needle, Esq.

 - Served as the Arbitrator in a matter involving theft of trade secrets and claims under the Securities Act for breach of fiduciary duties; and

-- Chair of an arbitration panel which dealt with the validity and infringement of several patents relating to beverage containers.
+- Chair of an arbitration panel which dealt with the validity and infringement of several patents relating to beverage containers and including the entry of a Markman Order

 His litigation experience includes being counsel in the copyright and trademark litigation for the CABBAGE PATCH KIDS® dolls and the State of Georgia in infringement cases involving the VIDALIA® onion trademark, as well as patent infringement actions involving diverse technologies.
 Mr. Needle served as a Special Assistant Attorney General for the State of Georgia for intellectual property law issues for more than 30 years